MicrosoftDocs/bot-docs/articles/bot-service-channel-azure-communication.md

   - evergreen
 ---

-# Connect a bot to Azure Communication Services Chat
+# Connect a bot to Azure Communication Services

-Retail websites, product websites, and applications often include a chat bubble in the bottom right-hand corner of the page.
-When you click on the bubble, a chat application pops up and you are greeted by a bot.
-The bot may collect details about you, hand you off to a live agent, or go through frequently asked questions for support.
-Azure Communications Services Chat Service gives you the APIs and SDKs to build the chat application and add a bot to a chat thread to provide this type of customer experience.
+Azure Communication Services provides the APIs and SDKs to build multi-participant collaboration applications that can include a bot.
+This bot can greet users, perform intake tasks to determine the topic, and answer questions.
+Azure Communication Services allows you to hand off the conversation to a human agent.
+It also enables a supervisor or additional bot to monitor or participate in the conversation if necessary.
+Additionally, Azure Communication Services offers a [UI library](https://azure.github.io/communication-ui-library) to easily build conversational user experiences that can be embedded into your existing web pages.

 ## Prerequisites